mocdaniel/lab-argocd-odyssey/educates/workshop/content/09-cli-introduction/index.md

   argocd proj create cli-apps \
     --description 'We use the CLI now!'
 ```
-With our project created, we can now work towards our security goals:
+With our project created, we can now work towards our security goals and prepare the project for our next application:

-- allow only deployments *from* our forks of `gitops-examples`
+- allow only deployments *from* the OCI registry `ghcr.io/stefanprodan/charts/podinfo`
-- allow only deployments *to* the namespace `cli-apps` in our cluster (called `in-cluster` by ArgoCD)
+- allow only deployments *to* the namespace `podinfo` in our cluster (called `in-cluster` by ArgoCD)
 - allow *all* resources to be deployed (`--allow-cluster-resource */*`)

 We can allow a new **destination** to deploy from with `argocd proj add-destination`, followed by our project's name, a **cluster name**, and a **namespace**.